15 Lazy Dog Breeds That Are Expert Nappers

 The world’s cutest couch potatoes

-Of course, if you’re looking for your own four-legged snuggle-buddy, you’ll want to bear in mind that not all dogs of a particular breed are exactly the same, and, of course, even the laziest breeds still require some exercise for their physical and mental health.
+Of course, if you’re looking for your own low-energy dog, you’ll want to bear in mind that not all dogs of a particular breed are exactly the same, and, of course, even the laziest breeds still require some exercise for their physical and mental health.
 With that in mind, check out this list to find out which lazy dog breed is the perfect one for you.

 This Chinese dog breed was developed by Tibetan monks as a gift for members of Chinese royalty.
 Their purpose was to adorn the laps of said members of royalty.
 When not napping, Shih Tzus tend to spend their time seeking out cuddles, pets, scritch-scratches, and tickles.
 So, just how little exercise does a Shih Tzu desire or need?
-According to veterinarian Jay Scott, DVM, founder of the pug-centric website Pugsquest, this dog will probably be happy simply wandering around the house and going outside for the occasional bathroom break.
-If you’re looking for a pint-sized pup, consider these other adorably small dog breeds that start small and stay small.
+According to veterinarian Jay Scott, DVM, founder of the pug-centric website Pugsquest, this low-energy dog will probably be happy simply wandering around the house and going outside for the occasional bathroom break.

 Cavalier King Charles Spaniel